hfndb/cookware-headless-ice/docs/configuration.md

 + *compiler*: Possible values: none, javascript, flow or typescript.
 The setting javascript will convert recent versions of JavaScript to a browser compatible version.
 + *dirs / output*: Where to put your JavaScript files.
 + *dirs / source*: Location of your TypeScript or JavaScript files.
++ *generateTags*: If using vim on Linux, and having installed ctags-exuberant, generate a new 'tags' file in your project directory.
 + *nodeVersion*: For Babel.
 Possible values: current or version number.
 + *sourceMapping*: For Babel.
 Output source maps and fullfil requirements for [source-map-support](https://www.npmjs.com/package/source-map-support)
 + *sourceVersion*: For Babel.
 Possible values: es2015, es2016, es2017, es2018.